 Canada Day Event in Chilliwack

 There are Canada Day events in most Lower Mainland communities on July 1st, and Chilliwack is no exception.
 The city hosts an evening of free performances and other activities each year.
-The night usually ends with fireworks, although not in 2023 due to fire restrictions in the region.
+The night usually ends with fireworks, although, in 2025, there was a drone light show instead.

-In 2023 there were lots of festivities to enjoy in Chilliwack on July 1st.
-There were pancake breakfasts from 8:00 am until 11:00 am at Evergreen Hall (9291 Corbould Street) and Fire Hall #1 (45950 Cheam Avenue).
-There were also free movies between 12:00 pm and 4:00 pm at Cottonwood 4 Cinemas, located at 45380 Luckakuck Way.
-Local recreation centres offered free ice skating and swimming sessions at select times, and there was also a Canada Day Parade at 1202 Kosikar Road starting at 11:00 am.
+There are lots of festivities to enjoy in Chilliwack on July 1st each year.
+Typically, there’s a pancake breakfast from 8:00 am until 11:00 am at Evergreen Hall (9291 Corbould Street).
+As well, there are free movies between 12:00 pm and 4:00 pm at Cottonwood 4 Cinemas, located at 45380 Luckakuck Way.

-The July 1st celebrations continue at Townsend Park in the evening.
-Continue reading for more details.
+The July 1st celebrations continue at Exhibition Park in the evening.
+Continue reading for more details on what happens each year.

 Evening Event Details

-The 2023 event began at 5:00 pm.
-There were opening ceremonies and live performances between 5:00 pm and 10:00 pm.
-This past year’s stage schedule is listed below.
+The event usually begins at 5:00 pm.
+There are opening ceremonies and live performances between 5:00 pm and 10:00 pm.
+Below were the acts scheduled to perform in 2025.

-The 2023 event featured a beer garden for adults, plus food trucks and several activity booths.
-There were representatives from the Blue Heron Nature Reserve, Chilliwack Military Museum, Chilliwack Search & Rescue, and the City of Chilliwack.
+The event typically features a beer garden for adults, plus food trucks and several activity booths.
+Last year there were representatives from the Blue Heron Nature Reserve, Chilliwack Military Museum, Chilliwack Search & Rescue, and the City of Chilliwack.
 People in the park were able to learn about wildlife, check out military equipment and tour the inside of fire trucks.
+2025 details were likely similar, but with exact details to be confirmed.

-There was also a Kids Zone at the 2023 event.
+There was also a Kids Zone at last year’s event.
 It featured face painting and balloon twisting stations, a photo booth, parkour course, arts and crafts, and more.
 Various princesses made appearances and there were also yoga opportunities.
+Again, 2025 details were likely about the same, but with exact details to be confirmed.

 Other Information